Shrimp Cooking Time: How Long to Cook Shrimp Perfectly

 Shrimp stir-fry is a quick and easy way to enjoy shrimp with a variety of vegetables.
 Just cook the shrimp in a wok with your favorite stir-fry ingredients, like broccoli, carrots, and snap peas.
 It’s a great way to get your veggies in and enjoy a healthy and flavorful meal.

 Shrimp pasta is a delicious and easy way to enjoy shrimp.
-Just cook the shrimp in a flavorful sauce, like tomato sauce, Alfredo sauce, or pesto, and then toss it with your favorite pasta.
+Just cook the shrimp in a flavorful sauce, like tomato sauce, alfredo sauce, or pesto, and then toss it with your favorite pasta.
 It’s a classic comfort food that's always a crowd-pleaser.

 (Part 9) FAQs: Your Shrimp Cooking Questions Answered